EnterpriseCharacteristicsESSnetBigData/StarterKit/URLsFinder/sbr_data/README.md

 # Statistical Business Register Data

-This is the directory where a csv file with Enterprises information is located.
+This is the directory where a CSV file with Enterprises information is located (input data).
 An example file is present.